skhelladi/EQ_EDIT/README.md

 # EQ_EDIT - A C++ Equation Evaluator

-EQ_EDIT is a simple C++ code that evaluate a mathematical expression with variables and standard mathematical functions given as a string.
+EQ_EDIT is a simple C++ code that evaluate a mathematical expression with variables and some standard mathematical functions given as a string.
 The variables and functions used in the equation are defined and their values are passed to the function that evaluates the equation.
 The code is presented in a single header file `EQ_EDIT.hpp` which contains the `EQ_EDIT` class.

 The code allows the following mathematical operators to be used in the equation:
 - `+` - Addition